Learning to Break: Knowledge-Enhanced Reasoning in Multi-Agent Debate System: Method

-\paragraph{Summary} After the end of the debate, the responsibility of the summarizer is to summarize the final answers from all the debaters’ responses.
+where $J(\cdot)$ represents the judge agent, $JudgeResult \in \{Yes, No\}$ represents the judgment result. $Yes$ indicates a consensus has been reached, and the debate ends. $No$ indicates no consensus has been reached, and the debate continues. \paragraph{\textbf{Summary.}} After the end of the debate, the responsibility of the summarizer is to summarize the final answers from all the debaters’ responses.
 The summarizer must carefully synthesize these varied viewpoints into a coherent and comprehensive conclusion.
-Prompt is as follows:
+The formula is shown in Eq (\ref{equ_6}).
+For details, see Prompt \ref{prompt_summary}.